plinck/bamazon/README.md

 - [x] mySQL (JawsDB on heroku)
 - [x] Node.js
 - [x] Inquire
+- [x] Promises

 ## Screenshots
 ![ERD/EER](server/images/ERD.png)

 ## Design

+### Notes

+- I used promises in a several ways to demonstrate the differences -- async/await, try/catch and standard (.then, .catch).
+I am not convinved on what the **best** way is in each sitaution but working on it.

 ### Part #1: Customer View